-If you’re looking for a zero-waste and healthy alternative to plastic toothbrushes, LIFESTYLE BAMBOO Eco-Friendly Bamboo Toothbrushes are perfect to make the switch to help transform your home to plastic-free products!
+If you're looking for a zero-waste and healthy vegan alternative to a plastic toothbrush, LIFESTYLE BAMBOO Eco-Friendly Bamboo Toothbrushes are perfect to make the switch to help transform your home to plastic-free products!

 In honor of Earth Day 2019, I'm going to share with you an easy and inexpensive way to make a small change towards plastic-free living and helping our environment.

-Today I’m going to introduce you to the LIFESTYLE BAMBOO brand of Eco-Friendly Bamboo Toothbrushes which are an excellent replacement for plastic toothbrushes that are lurking in many, many homes.
+Today I'm going to introduce you to the LIFESTYLE BAMBOO™ brand of Eco-Friendly Bamboo Toothbrushes which are an excellent replacement for plastic toothbrushes that are lurking in many, many homes.

 Unfortunately, not only are they lurking in bathrooms everywhere, but they are lurking in and polluting our landfills and oceans at unbelievable rates.